cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

 #### Printing
 ##### - `/printbulk`
 Print QR code for a list of assets.
-Accpets either IRI or ID or mix of both The parameters are:
+Accepts either IRI or ID or mix of both The parameters are:
 - IRI : A JSONArray of IRIs or ID
 Example request and succesful response: